 - I. ARPA-E Portfolio Balance.
 Project balances ARPA-E portfolio in one or more of the following areas: - a.
-Diversity of technical personnel in the proposed Project Team; - b.
+Diversity of technical personnel Scientific and technical disciplines represented in the proposed Project Team; - b.
 Technological diversity; - c.
-Organizational diversity; - d.
-Geographic diversity; - e.
+Organizational diversity Types of organizations (e.g., small business, university) on the proposed Project Team; - d.
+Geographic diversity Area(s) of the country where proposed Project Team members are located and where project work will be performed; - e.
 Technical or commercialization risk; or - f.
 Stage of technology development. - II.
 Relevance to ARPA-E Mission Advancement.
 Project contributes to one or more of ARPA-E's key statutory goals: - a.
 Reduction of U.S. dependence on foreign energy sources; - b.
 Stimulation of U.S. manufacturing and/or software development - c.
 Reduction of energy-related emissions; - d.
-Increase in U.S. energy efficiency; - e.
-Enhancement of U.S. economic and energy security; or - f.
-Promotion of U.S. advanced energy technologies competitiveness.
+Increase in U.S. energy efficiency;